-At present, -O2 is nearly indistinguishable from -O.
+At present, -02 is nearly indistinguishable from -0.

-- Compile via LLVM: The LLVM code generator can sometimes do a far better job at producing fast code then either the native code generator or the C code generator.
+- Compile via LLVM: The LLVM code generator can sometimes do a far better job at producing fast code than the native code generator.
 This is not universal and depends on the code.
-Numeric heavy code seems to show the best improvement when compiled via LLVM. - Overloaded functions are not your friend: Haskell's overloading (using type classes) is elegant, neat, etc., etc., but it is death to performance if left to linger in an inner loop.
+Numeric heavy code seems to show the best improvement when compiled via LLVM.
+You can also experiment with passing specific flags to LLVM with the -optlo and -optlc flags.
+Be careful though as setting these flags stops GHC from setting its usual flags for the LLVM optimiser and compiler. - Overloaded functions are not your friend: Haskell's overloading (using type classes) is elegant, neat, etc., etc., but it is death to performance if left to linger in an inner loop.
 How can you squash it? - Give explicit type signatures: Signatures are the basic trick; putting them on exported, top-level functions is good softwareengineering practice, anyway.
 (Tip: using -fwarn-missing-signatures can help enforce good signaturepractice).